PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-22 11:14:00
+Last updated: 2024-04-22 11:14:39
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby